microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/reportroot-getoffice365activeusercounts.md

 ### <a name="csv"></a>CSV

-A seguir está um exemplo que saída CSV.
+A seguir, um exemplo que dá saída ao CSV.

 #### <a name="request"></a>Solicitação